tgross/devopsdaysmsp2018/content/_index.md

 *https://twitter.com/Millstab/status/999762424994594817*

 {{% note %}}
-we talked earlier about how unexpectedly-derived data represents a side-channel information leak, that makes consent nearly impossible to understand. and dark UX patterns make this worse by manipulating consent. "you agreed to this!"
+we talked earlier about how unexpectedly-derived data makes consent nearly impossible to understand. dark UX patterns make this worse by manipulating consent. "you agreed to this!"
 {{% /note %}}

 ---